SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 * Home page

 The home page consists of Quiz heading, A container that gives a short description to user, Buttons that can be clicked on to see how to play the game and to actually play the game .
 An input area to enter username is also included.

+### HOME page

 ![Home page](documentation/am-i-responsive/am-i-responsive-quiz.png)

  * The different features of the home page: